KENDAXA-Development/pdf-utils/CONTRIBUTING.md

 ## Pull Request Process

-We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
-In summary, this are the steps to follow:
+To contribute,

 - Create a fork of this project from `master` branch.
 - Develop the changes in your fork and make sure they pass the tests.
-- Create a pull request with your changes, remember to reference the issue that your PR is fixing.
+- Create a pull request with your changes into the `master` branch, remember to reference the issue to which the PR is tied.
 - The maintainers will be notified, so now you can just wait for approval.

 ## Use Consistent Code Style